bryntum/siesta/packages/siesta/src/guides/code_coverage/code_coverage.md

 None of the current code coverage tools support code coverage for browsers.
 Because of that, Siesta performs some workarounds.

 Notably, the protocol of all source file urls is changed from `http/https` to `file`.
-Port, if it is presented in the url is turned into a path segment, so `http://localhost:8000/src/file.js` turns into `file://localhost/8000/src/file.js`.
+Port, if it presents in the url is turned into a path segment, so `http://localhost:8000/src/file.js` becomes `file://localhost/8000/src/file.js`.

 Please take this into account, when examining code coverage reports.